rishitnanda/Quidditch/To-Do.md

 Number of successful passes increases chance of nearing goalpost.
 Pass increases chance of snatch.
 Every 3 warnings reduces 10 points.
+When chaser goes to keeper to score, chaser attempts to attack, then keeper tries to defend after which keeper passes ball to a chaser.